MikeHopley/ftl-ships-strategy/index.md

 You have three empty system slots to fill, so try to buy your first system a little earlier than usual.
 [Defence drones cover this ship well](https://i.imgur.com/IQpdpCr.jpg), as all rooms are outside the blind spot.

 Sector 1 distress beacons are probably worth visiting.
 You have blue options from the Anti-bio Beam (good) and the Slug (weak).

-### Balance Mod

-The Breach Bomb can disable defence drones, letting you sneak hacking past them.
-Bear this in mind for the Flagship.
-Flagship drone slots have been rearranged so that the defence drone goes down first.

 ## Slug B